idrinkritalin/idrinkritalin/README.md

 Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-My name is Stefano, currently living in 🇩🇪 Berlin, and working for Blacklane 🚗.
+My name is Stefano, currently living in 🇩🇪 Berlin, and working for Nordsec 💻.
 I'm a Javascript Engineer.
 Musician.
 Nerd.
 Questing and gaining exp points on a daily basis.

 🚀 Some of projects I am working on: